vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

 To calculate this, the interface will need the `starting price` $p_s$, `ending price` $p_e$, `upper price of the current range` $p_u$ (`upper price` if `P < 0` else `base price`) and the `L` value for the current range.
 At `P = 0` use the values for the range which the volume change will cause the position to move into.

-We then need to calculate the implied position at `starting price` and `ending price` and return the difference.
+First, calculate the implied position at `starting price` and `ending price` and return the difference.

 For a given price $p$ calculate implied position $P_i$ with